prytanis157/deltaconcertsub/README.md

 Hopefully, over time, more original work will be integrated to produce a better experience.

-What makes translating songs is how artistic they are in nature.
+What makes translating songs difficult is how artistic they are in nature.
 Translation is already, in of itself, an art, as literal translations often don't convey the underlying meaning, including cultural subtexts.
 This is made more difficult in that songs often aren't meant to be taken literally but have a different or deeper meaning than the sum of the spoken works.
 This means that interpretations of the same song can vary widely between translators.
 Here, all I can say is I did the best I could with the sources availabe.
 My Japanese is very poor so many of my decisions, when I made any, were based on the context of the stanza and what other translators had already done.
 But we can do better.

 Style guide: